destan19/OpenAppFilter/README.md

 - luci-i18n-oaf-zh-cn(Chinese Language Pack, optional)

 ### Notice
-If there is no version you need, you can wait for a while to check, more models will be released later, or learn to compile it yourself.
+If there is no version you need, you need to compile and generate it yourself, and I will release more architecture ipks later.